BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 # Funding a wallet

-The final stage of onboarding users to a Bitcoin wallet is having them fund it with some bitcoin.
+The next stage of onboarding users to a Bitcoin wallet is having them fund it with some bitcoin.
 Below we explore different design directions your application could take when users fund their wallet for the first time.

 ## With Lightning services